Equation of time: Final calculation

+Term "a" represents the contribution of eccentricity, term "b" represents contribution of obliquity.

 The result of the computations is usually given as either a set of tabular values, or a graph of the equation of time as a function of d.
-A comparison of plots of Δt, Δt_{ey}, and results from MICA all for the year 2000 is shown in the figure on the right.
+A comparison of plots of Δt, Δt_{ey}, and results from MICA all for the year 2000 is shown in the figure.
 The plot of Δt_{ey} is seen to be close to the results produced by MICA, the absolute error, Err = |Δt_{ey} − MICA2000|, is less than 1 minute throughout the year; its largest value is 43.2 seconds and occurs on day 276 (3 October).
 The plot of Δt is indistinguishable from the results of MICA, the largest absolute error between the two is 2.46 s on day 324 (20 November).

-Remark on the continuity of the equation of time
+Continuity

 For the choice of the appropriate branch of the arctan relation with respect to function continuity a modified version of the arctangent function is helpful.
 It brings in previous knowledge about the expected value by a parameter.
 The modified arctangent function is defined as: